How to Convert DBF File to MS SQL Server

 Provide a destination file name, for example: customers.sql

-Simple Export to SQL Server format
+Simple Export to MS SQL Server format

-Create Database without records
+Create Database Table without records (Only Structure)

 Export with Columns Selection